Frog Museum (Münchenstein)

 The Frog Museum is in Newmünchenstein, a sub-district of Münchenstein, in the canton of Basel-Country in Switzerland.
 It is dedicated to frogs.

 History

-The Frog Museum was privately founded in Basel in 1981/82 by Elfi and Rolf Rindlisbacher with about 500 exhibits.
+The Frog Museum was privately founded in Basel in 1989 by Elfi and Rolf Rindlisbacher with about 3200 exhibits.
+However, the couple had been collecting since 1981, with newspaper articles about their collection, already at 500 items, published in 1982.

+The museum displays frog figurines made of a variety of materials, including wood, porcelain, glass, ceramic, brass, and chocolate.
+The frog memorabilia displayed also includes a large variety of objects, including jugs, lamps, jewellery, key rings, mugs, ornaments, telephones, radios, among others.

-In 1992 the museum moved from Basel to Münchenstein with 5000 frog objects and installed a modern and larger museum (100 m2) in the building of the Handwerkstadt, a commercial centre for craft works.
+In 1992 the museum moved from Basel to Münchenstein with 5000 frog objects and installed a modern and larger museum (100 m²) in the building of the Handwerkstadt, a commercial centre for craft works.
 In 1993 the collection had grown so big that it was rewarded with an inclusion in Guinness World Records.
-In 1994 the museum was enlarged again (150 m2).
+Since then, the record has been claimed by a British woman, named Sheila Crown, who gained the record in 2002.
+In 1994 the museum was enlarged again (150 m²).

+By 2007, there had been over 24,000 visitors to the museum.

+In 2009 and 2010, there was significant water damage to the museum.
+No frogs were damaged, but shelves and exhibit cases had to be removed and replaced.

-The Frog Museum now has more than 13,600 exhibits of different shapes, sizes, and materials.
+The Frog Museum now has more than 15,000 exhibits of different shapes, sizes, and materials.